Legacy Cocoa Mode

 - the Default Object Model setting will be set to "

 TOFFEEV2Conditional defines will be set (as will be

 - Reference resolving will be instructed to consider "

 ToffeeV2" subfolders when looking up library referendes such as Elements RTL, with priority over the "

 libToffee, which is no longer required.

-By the combination of these effects, existing Cocoa projects should compile and act mostly as they did before, even though they are using the newer Island compiler backend.
+By the combination of these effects, existing "Toffee" Cocoa projects should compile and act mostly as they did before, even though they are now using the newer Island compiler backend.
 In particular, classes and interfaces will still default to Objective-C runtime types (the only type supported by the old Cocoa mode).
-But there are a few differences
+But there are a few differences:

 - Cocoa code now has access to Island classes, including Island RTL, GoBaseLibrary and any second or third party Island libraries.